pauldmccarthy/fsleyes/userdoc/overview.rst

 In FSLeyes, **only one overlay** may be selected at a time.
 You can tell which overlay is selected by looking at the name field on the :ref:`overlay toolbar
-<ortho_lightbox_controls_overlay_toolbar>`, or looking at the highlighted item
+<todo>`, or looking at the highlighted item in the :ref:`overlay list
-in the :ref:`overlay list <ortho_lightbox_controls_overlay_toolbar>`.
-Many
+<todo>`.
+Many operations in FSLeyes will be applied to the currently selected
-operations in FSLeyes will be applied to the currently selected overlay, such as adjusting the overlay visibility, brightness and colour map.
+overlay, such as adjusting the overlay visibility, brightness and colour map.

 The *Overlay* menu contains options for changing the selected overlay, and